mihneasim/Naaya-Translation-Service/docs/sphinx/index.rst

-.. naaya.i18n documentation master file, created by sphinx-quickstart on Tue Jun 28 16:08:09 2011.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 naaya.i18n's documentation
 ======================================
 **naaya.i18n** is a required dependency module for **Naaya** content management system.
 It is responsible for management of localized data and portal i18n related issues.
 This document refers to version |release|.

 Manager's Guide
 ---------------
 See what you need to know about internationalization if you are a Naaya portal manager.

 .. toctree::
     :maxdepth: 2